Mberic/experientialnft/README.md

 * Store moments on blockchain \- remember them as playful memories (using animations).
 Think danse videos, joyful moments, etc.
 * Our NFT objects have a legitimate claim from where they derive their value (unlike most of the stuff on the market now).

-  If you know that animation is using poses based on a recording of Vitalik, then you'll definitely be interested.
-Additionally, we now have AI and it can do lots of things.
+  If you know that an animation is using poses based on a recording of Vitalik, then you'll definitely be interested.
+Additionally, we now have A.I. and it can do lots of things.
 Wouldn't it be nice to know that the animation of the NFT you're buying was generated from real human poses?

 ## How it Works

 1. A user uploads a video to the DApp frontend.
-This video is converted to `base64` text file and then sent to the Celestia network.
+This video is converted to `base64` text file and then to the ap.
 Some other info is sent:

-* the `svg` avatar (or IPFS link for the avatar) that will be used create an animation
+- IPFS link for the `svg` avatar that will be used create an animation (can also be provided later - See **Use cases**)
-* the `chain` on which to mint.
-Initially, users will be able to mint on Ethereum only
-* `address` to mint to

-2. The DApp backend listens for data on the configured Celestia `namespace` and `network`.
-The app processes this video to detect human poses.
-If human poses are detected with \>0.6 accuracy, then we can continue execution.
+2. The DApp backend receives the `base64` file and processes the video to detect human poses.
+If human poses are detected with \>0.65 accuracy, then we can store the pose objects (IPFS).

-3. The pose objects are stored and then an NFT is minted on the chain the user chose.
+3. After successful execution (detection of human poses), the user can now mint their experiential NFT.
+We'll need an IPFS link that points to the IPFS links for the `poses` and `svg` for the animation

 4. At the frontend, a user queries the detected `poses` plus SVG avatar and uses these to generate an animation ( **gif** or **video** ) .
 They can then list (or show off\!)  this animation on an NFT marketplace

+## Demo

+It may be difficult to visualize what we are trying to do here.
+So [here's a web2 ML experiment](https://www.scroobly.com/) that does something similar.
+The difference is that it uses live video feed.

 ## Tools